emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 of this, we wanted something where you would import a component by name (`my-component`), not a specific file like in JavaScript.

-Additionally, named imports (`import { thing }`) and wildcard imports (`import *`) didn't really translate either, given the template/class split.
-Another deviation from JavaScript.

-But there were important similarities, too.
+But despite the differences, the overall concept of importing modules was similar.
 We wanted to find a syntax that would give users who already knew JavaScript an intuition about the similarities, while not making it look so similar that people would be misled into thinking it was literally the same thing.

 We tried to find a balance between these two constraints with a syntax that looked like this: